Malivil/TTT-Jingle-Jam-Roles-2024/README.md

-ttt_pharaoh_ankh_health            500  // How much health the Ankh should have ttt_pharaoh_move_ankh              1    // Whether an Ankh's owner can move it ttt_pharaoh_ankh_place_sound       1    // Whether to play a sound when the Ankh is placed down ttt_pharaoh_ankh_heal_repair_dist  100  // The maximum distance away the Pharaoh can be for the heal and repair to occur.
+ttt_pharaoh_ankh_health            500  // How much health the Ankh should have ttt_pharaoh_move_ankh              1    // Whether an Ankh's owner can move it ttt_pharaoh_ankh_place_sound       1    // Whether to play a sound when the Ankh is placed down ttt_pharaoh_ankh_aura_color_mode   2    // Determines what color the Ankh's aura should be.
+0 - Disable.
+1 - White.
+2 - The placer's role color (same as 3 if "simplified" color mode is set).
+3 - The placer's team color. ttt_pharaoh_ankh_heal_repair_dist  100  // The maximum distance away the Pharaoh can be for the heal and repair to occur.
 Set to 0 to disable ttt_pharaoh_ankh_heal_rate         1    // How often (in seconds) the Pharaoh should heal when they are near the Ankh.
 Set to 0 to disable ttt_pharaoh_ankh_heal_amount       1    // How much to heal the Pharaoh per tick when they are near the Ankh.
 Set to 0 to disable